-Imagine after living in a small Texas town, marrying a military man, becoming a mother and going off to see the world.
+Imagine after living in a small gulf coast Texas town, marrying a military man, becoming a mother and going off to see the world.
 Then having to shift gears every couple of years, to organize and pack up a family of six and move at least thirteen times to different locations, including Germany and Hawaii.

 When I think of our beautiful mom, grand-, and great grandmother, Eula Henderson McClain, I recall how she gave so much to our family as we travelled to many places during our father’s military career.

-Born into a big family in Galveston, Texas, on November 1, 1925, she attended Holy Rosary Catholic school, taught by an all-black order of sisters.
+Born into a big family in Galveston, Texas, November 1, 1925, she attended Holy Rosary Catholic school, taught by an all-black order of sisters.
 She married our dad, a military officer in the US Army.
-In spite of the constant change of that life, she/they both anchored and inspired us with care, love, hope and promise.
-She and dad raised four strong, and quite witty daughters.
+In spite of the constant change in that life, she/they both anchored and inspired us with care, love, hope and promise.
+She and dad raised four strong, beautiful and quite witty daughters.
 Some memories of her:

-- Encouraged us to be positive, flexible, to start fresh/anew as we faced new frontiers, homes, friends with little or no fear.
+- Encouraged us to be independent, positive, flexible, to start fresh/anew as we faced new frontiers, homes, friends with little or no fear.

 - She stood up for what’s right, in spite of discrimination.
+Saw that LIVE!